iptq/subscribe-bot/README.md

 Subscribes to OSU map updates and stores versions for later review.

 Please don't run a separate bot, the official one is `subscribe-bot#8789`.
-If you want to contribute or test the bot, then here are instructions on how to run it:
+If you want to contribute or test the bot, instructions on how to run it are below.

+Join the [Discord][2]

 How to run
 ----------